A Pivotal Paradox: 6 Lessons Learned Managing A Fully Remote Team

 Pivots flourish in these distributed times.
 They now have full focus and don’t need to switch contexts non-stop.
 Unfortunately, this increase in productivity means that the others might start to stumble blindly in search for answers or in search of the pivot.
 All of a sudden you’ll see a drop in the velocity of everybody else because the answers are simply more difficult to find when the pivot isn’t around to give them to you.

 The velocity drop around the pivot happened because some of the team members got too used to not being independent.
 Having the pivot around and available reduced the need to find the answers for themselves.
-Now is the time to start developing that much needed independence.
+Now is the time to start developing that much-needed independence.

 In order to reduce the impact on velocity, you must first make the pivot more available to your team and set your expectations with them.
 But, you must make sure that the pivot’s answers aren’t “fish”, but are rather “fishing rods”.
-His answers should be links to documentations, links to tutorials, or explanations as to how he acquired his data.
+His answers should be links to documentation, links to tutorials, or explanations as to how he acquired his data.
 Now is the time to teach your team how to fish.
 Don’t feed them.
 Let them feed themselves.
 Otherwise, when the next time the pivot isn’t available they will starve.
 See the following (very scientific and accurate, I’ll have you know) graph I doodled with the amazing Excalidraw:

 But how do you teach your devs to fish?
 Apart from trying to have your pivot show them where to get all the answers, of course.
 Well, it all boils down to ensuring that they have the right tools that help them properly understand their code.
 One of the major contributors to your team’s reliance upon the pivot dev is their lack of understanding of the code and the software that they’re working on.
 By giving them the ability to deep dive into the code and get the data they need to figure out what is happening in it, you’ll ensure a rise in their independence.
 So don’t worry, you and your pivot can sit back and relax at home in your pajamas, without having to worry that your devs aren’t able to work properly.

 Making everybody independent will increase your team’s productivity and velocity.
 After becoming ‘fully remote’ I doubt you will ever go back to what it used to be.
 There are multiple indications in the industry that the way we work will change in the future.
 After you’ve seen what your pivotal people can achieve when your team is more independent, you will keep making sure that they have the right conditions, as well as the right tools, to flourish.
 And after you’ve seen what your team can achieve when they are focused on being independent, you will never allow any dependence to develop again.
-Either way, whether your company returns to business as usual or changes its day to day, you’ll come back stronger than ever.
+Either way, whether your company returns to business as usual or changes its day-to-day, you’ll come back stronger than ever.